Thomas Swann: Governor of Maryland

-In 1860, Swann left the American Party, which dissolved, and joined the merged war-time Union Party.
+In 1861, Swann left the American Party, which dissolved, and joined the wartime Union Party.
 In 1864, he was unanimously nominated as the 33rd Governor of Maryland during its nomination convention.
 He won election with lieutenant-governor running mate Christopher C. Cox by over 9,000 votes.
 The only governor elected under the Maryland Constitution of 1864, Swann took the oath of office on January 11, 1865, but did not enter into the duties of the office until one year later (under that constitution, the governor chosen in the November 1864 election could not assume the office until the completion of the term of his predecessor, Augustus W. Bradford, in January 1866); he served until January 1869.
 In his inaugural address, he encouraged reunion in the State following the American Civil War, and voiced his opposition to slavery, deeming it "a stumbling block in the way of [our] advancement".

 Radical Republicans of Maryland criticized Swann for supporting the Reconstruction policies of Democratic and 17th President Andrew Johnson, and refusing to adopt their proposals.
 He eventually parted with the Republicans and joined the Democratic Party during his term as governor.
 He had strongly opposed requiring the "ironclad" loyalty oath and registration laws promoted by the Radical Republicans for former Confederates in the state.

 In 1867, the General Assembly of Maryland nominated Swann to succeed John A. J. Creswell to the United States Senate.
 But, Radical Republicans had gained control of the Congress in 1867, and refused to allow Swann admission to the Senate because he had switched parties.
 The Democrats in Maryland began to fear that, if Swann left, the Maryland lieutenant governor, a Radical Republican, might place Maryland under a military, Reconstruction government and temporarily disfranchise whites who had served in the Confederacy.
 Also, they did not want to lose reforms made by Swann with other voting rights.
 Rather than fight the Radicals in Congress to gain a seat, Swann was convinced by Democrats to remain as governor and turn down the Senate seat.